vivescere/personal-website/content/about.md

 draft: false
 ---

 Hi!
 I'm Nicolas Bourras - a french student learning computer science at the Aix-Marseille university.
-I'll be starting my fourth year in 2020.
+I started my fourth year in 2020.

 I love cycling, programming, photography and more recently I started getting into [cooking](/recipes) as well.
 I'm also vegan.